Kirsi-Zhang/Credit-Card-Approval-Prediction-Model/README.md

 # **Credit Card Approval Prediction Model**
 Estimate a predictive model to predict whether a consumer is approved for a credit card.
-Firms with better predictive models will be able to more efficiently target consumers, or make better purchasing decisions.
+*Firms with better predictive models will be able to more efficiently target consumers, or make better purchasing decisions.*
+**First Predictive Model**: Use all the data except expenditure.
+**Second Predictive Model**: Use all the provided independent variables, including expenditure.

 ## **Data Guide**
 The data on real-world setting appeared in Greene, 2003.